os-autoinst/openqa_review/README.md

 This project lives in https://github.com/okurz/openqa_review

-Feel free to add issues in gitlab or send pull requests.
+Feel free to add issues in github or send pull requests.

-TODOs and ideas are tracked in the file `TODO` as well as gitlab issues.
+TODOs and ideas are tracked in the file `TODO` as well as github issues.

 ### Rules for commits